How Experimental Traffic Regulation Orders work

 Emergency Active Travel Fund

-Through the Cambridgeshire and Peterborough Combined Authority, we have secured money from the Government’s Emergency Active Travel Fund to implement temporary changes to the public highway, such as:
+Through the Cambridgeshire and Peterborough Combined Authority, we secured money from the Government’s Emergency Active Travel Fund to implement temporary changes to the public highway, such as:

 - Pop-up cycle lanes